that-devguy/til/progressive-web-applications/workbox-service-workers.md

 6. Build and serve your web application using a static file server or dev environment.

-The service worker will intercept network requests, cache responses, and provide offline support based on the config specificed during the wizard setpup.
+The service worker will intercept network requests, cache responses, and provide offline support based on the config specificed during the wizard setup.